eurostat/PowerBI-connector/README.md

 </tr>
 </table>

 If the URL entered into the connector is properly formated, Power BI will show the Navigator window with all dimensions/tables.
-It might be used to preview data which before transferring it from Eurostat.
+It might be used to preview data before transferring it from Eurostat.

 <table>
 <header>